Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Namche Bazaar

-We will have breakfast at Namche before we continue our trek to Thame.
-The trail mostly takes us through barren landscapes with sparse vegetation.
-Similarly, we will trek past several age-old Sherpa villages and the Thamo Gumba.
-It is a relatively short trek that will take us to Thame.
-The beautiful Thame village is home to famous Sherpa mountaineers.
-Apa Sherpa, who famously summited Mount Everest 21 times, was also born here.
+Continuing the trek, we’ll reach Thame village, a beautiful location that is home to famous Sherpa mountaineers.
+Apa Sherpa, who summited Mount Everest 21 times, was also born here.
 Upon reaching Thame, we can get incredible panoramic mountain views.
 The Thame Dechen Chokhorling Monastery, one of the oldest monasteries in the Everest region, also lies in Thame.
 We will stay overnight at the village lodge.

 Trek Time: